 As is often the case in a small town, Vernon doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Vernon with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.76% of adults in Vernon have a bachelor's degree or advanced degree.
+The citizens of Vernon are slightly better educated than the national average of 21.84% for all cities and towns, with 21.69% of adults in Vernon having a bachelor's degree or advanced degree.

-The per capita income in Vernon in 2022 was $32,677, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $130,708 for a family of four.
+The per capita income in Vernon in 2022 was $38,879, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $155,516 for a family of four.
 However, Vernon contains both very wealthy and poor people as well.

 The people who call Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vernon residents report their race to be White.
-Important ancestries of people in Vernon include English, Irish, German, Eastern European, and Scottish.
+Important ancestries of people in Vernon include English, Irish, German, Scottish, and Eastern European.

 The most common language spoken in Vernon is English.
 Other important languages spoken here include Spanish and African languages.